deeptronix/dithering_halftoning/README.md

 A (hopefully comprehensive) guide to the library.

-## Error diffusion dithering algorithms

-The main goal of this library was to recreate the most popular error-diffusion algorithms (filters) developed and used back in the days where this technique was used the most.
+The main goal of this library was to recreate the most popular dithering algorithms (filters) developed and used back in the days where this technique was used the most.

 To do so, I researched the web; back in 2018, when I started this project, a website (no longer alive today) explained in detail the different error-diffusion filters and their corresponding weights.
 I managed to save a copy of the content; it can now be found [here](https://deeptronix.files.wordpress.com/2021/02/digital-halftoning-lee-daniel-crocker.pdf).

 Following that document, I managed to develop the different algorithms, now collected in the presented library.

+Dithering is nowadays a technique only used in 2 scenarios:
+- the display/printing hardware is color-limited, but the processor has spare processing time
+- The requirement to be fulfilled is the “old-style”, vintage look, like the one from old newspaper.

+Let's start with the most common and, to me, most pleasing dithering techniques.

+## Error diffusion dithering algorithms
 The core of the error diffusion algorithms is a function called “\_GPEDDither”, which stands for “General Purpose Error Diffusion Dithering” (the underscore highlights that it is under the private section).

 As a way to keep in order the various algorithms, I decided to call it only from specific functions, which have the names of the filter applied.